Table of Contents

 3. Take time to complete it

 The 1st two points can come in handy if you are crunched on time.
-If you do not follow this practice, then it surely will be good to start early so that you have ample time to refer to historic data and prepare your write-up.
+If you do not follow this practice, it surely will be good to start early to have ample time to refer to historical data and prepare your write-up.

 4. No achievement is a small achievement

 Would it look better if I were more critical of myself?
 Will it be considered arrogance if I write about every achievement of mine – big or small?

-What you can probably consider is the style of writing – see what works best – paragraphs or bullet points.
+You can probably consider the style of writing – see what works best – paragraphs or bullet points.
 Would you want to make a list of small ones and describe the big achievements?

 5. Be realistic

 Do not under or overestimate yourself.
 Be realistic about scoring your work.
 Remember to do this exercise to benefit your learning and intellectual growth first.